awemorris/suika3/README.md

 }
 ```

-### 4. Under the Hood (Advanced Tips)

-The bottom part of your `main.ray` file contains the core game logic in
+The bottom part of your `main.ray` file contains the core game logic
-`Ray`.
-It's best to leave these functions as they are unless you are
+in `Ray`.
+It's best to leave these functions as they are unless you
-doing advanced customization:
+are doing advanced customization:

 - `func start()`: This is called once when your game launches.
 - `func update()`: This runs every single frame to handle game logic.